Test Your Website for SEO , Free Checklist (2026)

 - 5–6: Ready to target harder keywords

-How often should I test my SEO?
+How often should I test my SEO?#

 Monthly is enough for most sites.
 After big updates, run a fresh audit.

-What is a good SEO rating for a website?
+What is a good SEO rating for a website?#

 A useful SEO rating means your technical health is clean, your content wins intent, and you have at least a few trusted links.
+For a detailed breakdown of what different scores mean across tools, see our SEO rating guide.

-Can I test my SEO for free?
+Can I test my SEO for free?#

 Yes.
 Search Console + a basic crawler is enough to run a solid SEO test.
+See our full roundup of free SEO testing tools for more options.

 Want to see how your site stacks up?